Digital archaeology: LiDAR

-Total Station Theodolite
+Total station theodolite

-A Total Station Theodolite (TST) is a surveying instrument that utilises electronic distance measurement technology to analyse archaeological sites.
+A total station theodolite (TST) is a surveying instrument that utilises electronic distance measurement technology to analyse archaeological sites.
 TST technology allows the distance of an archaeological site to be documented and maps to be established.
 This is conducted through the measurement of distance between the TST instrument and the site selected.
 The use of reflectorless TST technology as a method of archaeological research utilises an infrared beam to record measurements of archaeological sites, this allows archaeologists to study the spatial landscape of sites despite possible inconsistencies in elevation.

 TST technology is considered a direct surveying technique as it utilises the manual acquisition of points of reference by the operator.
 TST techniques allow data to be downloaded and analysed after the archaeological survey is complete, limiting the awareness of an archaeologist when conducting in-field analysis.
 However, if the TST technology is connected to a portable computer recording the archaeological data, an archaeologist is able to view the data as it is collected.

-Data Collection
+Data collection

 The use of Information Communication Technology and digital techniques in archaeological studies has furthered the development of documenting archaeological data.
 This incorporation of modern technology throughout the process of conducting archaeological research has allowed commercial, academic and heritage management fields to become increasingly unified.
 The recording of archaeological data is distinguished through methods of acquisition, analysis, and representation throughout the process of data handling.

 Data collected through digital technology when conducting archaeological research is stored on archives at digital repositories.
 The databases are then checked for integrity to ensure the data can be accessed and analysed for further research.
 The development of Information Communication Technology and digital techniques has allowed larger amounts of data to be collected and stored from archaeological research.

-Applications in Fieldwork
+Applications in fieldwork

-Virtual Reconstruction of Roman Wall Paintings in the Sarno Baths
+Virtual reconstruction of Roman wall paintings in the Sarno Baths

 The application of digital technology through virtual analysis and 3D reconstruction of the frigidarium in the Sarno Baths in Rome has allowed archaeologists to reconstruct and preserve deteriorating wall paintings.
 The reconstruction involved digitally removing salt deposits and abrasions in the paint layers.
 The use of virtual analysis and digital imaging by archaeologists allowed the preservation and reconstruction of the wall decorations to reveal further archaeological data on the methods of its original construction.